adamw/veripacks/README.md

         .throwIfNotOk
     }

-This will throw an exception if there are some access violations.
+This will throw an exception if there are some specification violations.
 You can also inspect the result of the `verify` call, which contains more detailed information (also included in the exception message).

 The project files are deployed to SoftwareMill's public Nexus repository: